Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 I. Definition: What is an API?
 II.
 Examples & Use Cases of popular APIs
 Uber and Slack API examples
 III.
 How does a (web) API work under the hood?
 Postman Tool.
+JSON View Google Maps, Open Weather
 IV.
-Step-by-step guide to use an API in your project: Spotify and Twitter API
+Step-by-step guide to use an API in your project: Spotify and Slack API
-> Twitter example API calls
 > Spotify example API calls?
 (5. API demo: Spotify API React app)